 Mr. Jänes holds a BA from Mary Washington College where he graduated summa cum laude, an MA in Asian religions from the University of Hawaii, and an MA in international affairs and a certificate in the advanced study of nonviolent conflict from the Fletcher School.
 Mr. Jänes is also a graduate of the Japan Center for Michigan Universities in Hikone, Japan.
 Mr. Jänes is concurrently pursuing a doctorate in sociology at The New School for Social Research, where he is focusing on civil society in Japan.

 Weston Konishi is the Associate Director of Asia-Pacific Studies at the Institute for Foreign Policy Analysis.
 He was previously the Chief Operating Officer of Peace Winds America.
-A specialist in Asia and U.S.-Japan relations, Weston brings over fifteen years of experience in the non-profit and think tank arenas in Washington, DC, Cambridge, MA, and Tokyo, Japan.
+A specialist in Asia and U.S.-Japan relations, Weston brings over fifteen years of experience in the non-profit and think tank arenas in Washington, Cambridge, and Tokyo.
 He is the author and editor of numerous books and publications on Asia-Pacific security issues, and is a regular participant in various leadership forums and events.
-Operating out of the Washington, DC-area, he is primarily responsible for leading the expansion of PWA’s activities with new partners and programs and advising the CEO on the strategic direction and internal operations of the organization.
-Weston received both his B.A. and M.A. from the International Christian University (ICU) in Tokyo, Japan.
+Operating out of the Washington, DC area, he is primarily responsible for leading the expansion of PWA’s activities with new partners and programs and advising the CEO on the strategic direction and internal operations of the organization.
+Weston received both his BA and MA from the International Christian University (ICU) in Tokyo.

 Kenji Kushida is the Takahashi Research Associate in Japanese Studies at the Stanford University Walter H. Shorenstein Asia-Pacific Research Center.
 Kushida’s research interests are in comparative political economy, mainly on Japan with comparisons to Korea, China, and the United States.
 He has four streams of academic research and publication: 1) institutional and governance structures of Japan’s Fukushima nuclear disaster; 2) political economy issues surrounding information technology; 3) political strategies of foreign multinational corporations in Japan; 4) Japan’s political economic transformation since the 1990s.
 He has also written two books in Japanese entitled Biculturalism and the Japanese: Beyond English Linguistic Capabilities (2006) and International Schools, an Introduction (2008).